bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 MySQL allows to join tables from different databases.
 Postgres can only join tables inside a single database, unless using the FDW extension.

-## Connection Model

-Postgres uses process per connection where each connection spawns a new process.
-MySQL uses thread per connection where each connection spawns a new thread.
-Thus Postgres provides better isolation, e.g. an invalid memory access bug only crashes a single process instead of the entire database server.
-On the other hand, the process model consumes more resources.
-Thus for Postgres production deployment, it's recommended to proxy the connection via a connection pooler such as [PgBouncer](https://www.pgbouncer.org/) or [pgcat](https://github.com/postgresml/pgcat).

-## Ecosystem

-All common SQL tools support both Postgres and MySQL well.
-Because of Postgres' extensible architecture and the fact that it's still owned by the community, the Postgres ecosystem is more thriving in recent years.
-For every application platform offering a hosted database service, they all choose Postgres.
-From the [Heroku](https://www.heroku.com/) in the early days to the new [Supabase](https://supabase.com/), [render](https://render.com/), [Fly.io](https://fly.io/).

 ## Operability

 Due to the underlying storage engine design, Postgres has an infamous [XID wraparound issue](https://blog.sentry.io/transaction-id-wraparound-in-postgres/) under heavy load.